Areas of Focus (by year)

 We cannot send money to an organization that is based overseas, but we can fund US-based organizations that have international initiatives.

-Members of our family have a long history of supporting philanthropic causes, and we are proud to take that legacy in a new direction.
-What we want to see accomplished will change from one year to the next (the first year was focused on children’s services, and the second year will be on healthcare, for example), but the shared goal that motivates all of us is that our joint effort will make a material difference in the mission of a cause that is easy for all of us to rally around.
+Members of our family have a long history of supporting philanthropic causes, and we are proud to continue that legacy.
+What we want to see accomplished will change from one year to the next, but the shared goal that motivates all of us is that our joint effort will make a material difference in the mission of a cause that is easy for all of us to rally around.

-This is another way we are different.
+This is a way in which we are different from other grant makers.
 The fund is not powered by an endowed foundation.
 We will ask our family members to contribute every year, giving us plenty of room to grow in the future.